Semi-stable subcategories for Euclidean quivers: Intersection of semi-stable subcategories

 where we recall that $\C(\mathcal{A},\mathcal{B})$ denotes the smallest thick subcategory of $\rep(Q)$ containing $\mathcal{A}$ and $\mathcal{B}$.
 Observe that $\mathcal{A}^\perp \cap \mathcal{B}^\perp = \C(\mathcal{A},\mathcal{B})^\perp$, hence defining a new semi-orthogonal pair $(\C(\mathcal{A},\mathcal{B}),\mathcal{A}^\perp \cap \mathcal{B}^\perp)$.

 Recall that for each facet $F_I$ of $H_\delta^{ss}$, we have the representation-finite thick subcategory $\mathcal{W}_I$ generated by the exceptional representations whose dimension vectors lie in $F_I$.
+We also have the simplicial cone $C_{I}$ which is generated by $F_{I}$ and $\delta$.
 Given a dimension vector $d$, recall that $M(\hat d)$ is a rigid representation of dimension vector $\hat d$, where $\hat d$ is the sum of the real Schur roots appearing in the canonical decomposition of $d$.
 We start with the following.

 \begin{Prop} Let $Q$ be a Euclidean quiver and $d_1,d_2$ be dimension vectors.
 Then $(\mathcal{C}(M(\hat d_1)),\mathcal{C}(M(\hat d_1))^\perp)\ast(\mathcal{C}(M(\hat d_2)),\mathcal{C}(M(\hat d_2))^\perp)$ is exceptional if and only if one of the following occurs: \begin{enumerate}[$(a)$] \item At least one of $d_1,d_2$ does not lie on $H_{\delta}^{ss}$, \item There exists $I \in R$ with $d_1,d_2 \in C_I$. \end{enumerate} \end{Prop}